 Archaeological and Epigraphic Evidence

 Historians rely on inscriptions on stone monuments and military diplomas to understand the careers of these officers.
 For example, a dedication found at the legionary fortress of Lambaesis in North Africa honors a Praefectus Castrorum who served for 22 years and died while on campaign.
+The inscription records his prior service as a centurion in three different legions, reflecting the broad experience required for the role.
 Such records show that these men were often promoted from the ranks of the primipilares (former chief centurions) and that they held the position as a capstone to a long career.
 The importance of logistics in the Roman army is further underscored by the fact that a young soldier aspiring to be a prefect would receive training in surveying and engineering, a practice documented in works like Vitruvius and the Roman land surveyors.
+The World History Encyclopedia article on the Roman army provides further context on these career paths.

 Resources for Further Reading